MrBohdan/LearnProject/README.md

 <h4>Lambda</h4>

 >The functional interface is an interface with one method.
 Lambda expressions don't work individually, they implement (define behavior) of 'abstract' method with the return type, which defined in the functional interface.
 Lambda block is similar to the method body and should have a return statement.
 Lambda expression cannot be generic, but a functional interface can be generic.
 Method reference operator '::' working similar to Lambda expressions.
-The both just call a method\constructor\ an instance method.
+They both just call a method\constructor\ an instance method.